Why are eating disorders dangerous?

 Type 1 diabetes is caused by genetics.
 People with Type 1 are born with the problem and cannot fix it by a change in lifestyle.
 Their bodies do not make enough insulin.
 They have to give themselves an injection of insulin every day to keep their blood sugar down.
 Type 1 diabetes is usually diagnosed in childhood.

 People with Type 1 diabetes are at increased risk of developing an eating disorder.
 We don’t know exactly why.
 It may be because they have to pay more attention to food and changes in their weight.
-People with Type 1 diabetes need to watch their insulin levels very carefully and eat in a way that keeps their blood sugar in the normal range.
+People with Type 1 diabetes need to watch their insulin levels very carefully and eat in a way that manages their blood sugar.
 Some people misuse their insulin in order to try to control their weight.
 This can be very dangerous for their health, and is considered to be a type of “purging”.

-You can develop Type 2 diabetes as a side effect of being overweight or as a result of disordered eating habits.
+You can develop Type 2 diabetes as a side effect of having a body mass index in the “overweight” range, or as a result of disordered eating habits.
 People with Type 2 diabetes have bodies that don’t react to insulin the way they are supposed to.
 Their bodies make insulin, but their blood sugar still stays very high.
 Diabetes can also affect how a health professional treats an eating disorder.
 For people who have both diabetes and an eating disorder, it is important to co-ordinate diabetes care and mental health treatment.